 We purchase products, including wallboard, ceilings, steel framing and complementary products, from manufacturers which are then sold and distributed to customers.
 We must maintain, and have adequate working capital to purchase, sufficient inventory to meet customer demand.
 Due to the lead times required by our suppliers, we order products in advance of expected sales.
 As a result, we are required to forecast our sales and purchase accordingly.
 In periods characterized by significant changes in economic growth and activity in the commercial and residential building and home R&R industries, it can be especially difficult to forecast our sales accurately.
 We must also manage our working capital to fund our inventory purchases.
 Significant increases in the market prices of certain building products, such as wallboard, ceilings and steel framing, can put negative pressure on our operating cash flows by requiring us to invest more in inventory.
+Additionally, inability of our customers to repay credit impacts our operating cash flows.
 In the future, if we are unable to effectively manage our inventory and working capital as we attempt to expand our business, our cash flows may be negatively affected, which could have a material adverse effect on our business, financial condition and results of operations.